AyushAg1002/ema_project/PRODUCT_PRESENTATION.md

 ### 1. **Customer (Claimant)**
 - Needs to file a claim quickly after an incident
 - May be stressed, injured, or in an unfamiliar situation
-- Wants transparency and real-time updates
+- Wants transparency and real-time updatesH
 - Prefers simple, conversational interfaces over complex forms

 ### 2. **Claims Adjuster (Company)**